Nyahstic/MintyToDos/README.md

 **MintyToDos** is a simple and efficient command-line task manager built with C# for .NET.
 It allows you to create, list, delete, and modify your tasks easily from the terminal.

+Want to know how to use the program?
+[Click here](MintyToDos/how%20to%20use.md)

 ---

 ## Features